spyder-ide/spyder/changelogs/Spyder-6.md

 * Environment variables declared in `~/.bashrc` or `~/.zhrc` are detected and passed to the IPython console.
 * Support all real number dtypes in the dataframe viewer.
-* Respect Matplotliob user settings established outside Spyder.
+* Respect Matplotlib user settings configured outside Spyder.
 * Increase DPI of Matplotlib plots so they look better in high resolution screens.
-* Allow to copy the absolute and relative path of the current file to the tabs context menu of the Editor.
+* Allow to copy the absolute and relative paths of the current file to the tabs' context menu of the Editor.
 * Restore ability to load Hdf5 and Dicom files through the Variable Explorer (this was working in Spyder 4 and before).
-* Add ability to disable external plugins in Preferences.
+* Add ability to disable external plugins in `Preferences > Plugins`.
 * Use a simpler filesystem watcher in Projects to improve performance.

 ### UX/UI improvements